DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

   }
   ```

 The Web Scraper is going to check every year (at least only the ones that I have specified), every month, every day, and every team until a URL gets a match.
 This is key since every URL on hockey-reference follows the same format for every game - only the home team ID and date changes in each URL.
-Once the URL exists, all of the information I need is collected and cleaned by the previous functions I set up, then to a data frame.
+Once the URL exists, all of the information I need is collected and cleaned by the previous functions that I set up, then added to a data frame.
 <p></p>

 Once this has been completed, I'll need to combine all of this data into one data frame.The step below should do the trick: